ParkingReformNetwork/parking-lot-map/README.md

 ❯ npm run lint
 ```

+## Update score card for existing city

+Manually edit the values in the file `data/score-cards.json`.

+Run the site with `npm start` and make sure it's what you want.

+Then, save your changes in Git (in a new branch) and open a pull request.
+See the section "Make a contribution" below.

-## Update parking lot data
+## Update parking lot data for existing city

-We have a script that will update `data/parking-lots.geojson` for you.

-First, export the geoJSON file and save it as the file `parking-lots-update.geojson` in the root of this repository.
+Export the GeoJSON file and save it as the file `parking-lots-update.geojson` in the root of this repository.
 If the file already exists, overwrite it with your new data.

 Then, determine the city/state name.
 This is the same as what we show in the city toggle on the site, e.g. `Saint Louis, MO`.